email2ify/drf-frieds/README.md

   * ALLOWED_HOST:
   * CLIENT_ORIGIN: url for the client front end react application that wil be making requests to these APIs
   * CLIENT_ORIGIN_DEV: address of the local server used to preview and test UI during development of the front end client application
-  * GOOGLE_APPLICATION_CREDENTIALS:
-  * GOOGLE_CREDENTIALS: json file with authentication keys and tokens to access the google cloud bucket where images are stored
-  * GS_BUCKET_NAME: Upload images to.

 * Click the deploy tab
 * Scroll down to Connect to GitHub and sign in , authorize when prompted